lundmar/riscv-gd32vf103-demo/README.md

 ![RISC-V Website](https://content.riscv.org/wp-content/uploads/2018/09/riscv-logo.png)

-The source of this firmware demo is carefully crafted to be as simple as possible to get a single threaded system up and running on a modern 32 bit RISC-V microcontroller such as the feature rich GD32VF103 from GigaDevice.
+The source of this firmware demo is carefully crafted to demonstrate the simplest possible way to boot and get a single threaded system up and running on a modern 32 bit RISC-V microcontroller such as the feature rich GD32VF103 from GigaDevice.

 The author is not happy with the complexity nor abstraction level of the example code already available from various sources.
 Why make it hard when you